jofftiquez/jofftiquez/README.md

 Most of my time is spent in mastering frontend development using Angular.js, Angular, and Vue.js.
 Currently, I am spending some time to learn Svelte.

 In my free time, I do physical activities like [cycling, hiking, and rock climing](https://www.strava.com/athletes/62295013), or I either spend my time contributing to the open-source community.
-Being a big fan of Vue.js, my projects are mostly Vue.js or JavaScript based.
+Being a big fan of Vue.js, my projects are mostly based on Vue.js or JavaScript.
 Here are some of them:

 ### 💳 [Vue Stripe](https://vuestripe.com)